Explore

 Resolution

-Resolution calling on the New York State Legislature to pass, and the Governor to sign, legislation amending New York State’s animal cruelty laws by codifying them in the Penal Law and increasing penalties
+Resolution calling on the New York State Legislature to pass, and the Governor to sign, A.5362/S.4040, which would establish a framework to facilitate the improvement of shared, privately-owned infrastructure.

 This Resolution was Referred to Comm by Council to the Committee on Transportation and Infrastructure